LanceStasinski/FEND-04-EvaluateNewsApp/README.md

 ### Challenges

 I found it challenging to correctly impliment a custom library and then test functions that rely on other functions in the library.
-I overcame this by stripping functions to their basic requirments for the test scripts.
+I overcame this by decreasing the complexity of the functions to ensure that the basic utilities were working.
+For example, I reduced the complexity of the constructEntry function to test that that it updated the UI given some information.
 I also found some webpack configurations suggested for the project to be outdated, so I relied on documentation to bring those configurations up to today's standards.
-For instance, the optimize-css-assets-webpack-plugin is now deprecated and the css-minimizer-webpack-plugin should now be used instead.
+For instance, the optimize-css-assets-webpack-plugin is now deprecated and the css-minimizer-webpack-plugin should be used instead.

 ## Instructions